How to buy the best LG TV

 LG CX OLED

-The big change is on the inside: the CX will use the cutting-edge third-generation Alpha 9 processor.
+The big change is on the inside: the CX uses the cutting-edge third-generation Alpha 9 processor.
 It's the same one found in the entire Signature range, which will all cost significantly more than any model in the CX range.

 Improved upscaling, adaptive sound and better HDR content are the hallmarks of the latest version of the processor.
 Filmmaker Mode filters down to these cheaper ranges, too, so you'll be able to watch films the way the cinematographers and directors intended by stripping away processing effects added by the TV.